5 Considerations When Building a Routine For Acneic Skin

 So, you’ve moved beyond adolescence, and your skin has decided to betray you.
 Congratulations!
 Adult you identifies as ‘acne-prone’.
 There’s a spectrum, sure—but as fate would have it, you’re not the kind of person who can cleanse haphazardly with whatever’s in your friend’s shower.
 No. Your skin likes to misbehave, and keeping it happy is a delicate dance.

 Maybe you’ve been using the same stuff for forever, and it’s no-longer serving you (it’s important to switch up your routine when your skin outgrows it).
 Maybe you’re using too many products.
 Or not enough of them.
-Maybe outside forces are creating the ideal environment for acne to promulgate on your lovely face.
+Maybe outside forces are creating the ideal environment for breakouts to promulgate on your lovely face.
 In any case, here are five things breakout-prone humans should consider when building a preventative skincare routine.

 1. Are you cleansing too much or not enough?